-I also noticed that I reached exhaustion much faster, compared to fed-state.
+I also noticed that I reached exhaustion much faster, compared to the fed state.

 - During fed-state, I was able to do 25 to 30 swings in one set.

-- During fasted stated, I was able to only do 15 to 20 swings per set.
+- During fast stated, I was able to only do 15 to 20 swings per set.

 Research is not conclusive

-The effects of exercise during the fasted state on performance is not conclusive.
+The effects of exercise during the fasted state on performance are not conclusive.

-Some studies have documented that fasted training can improve performance, whereas others shows quite the opposite.
+Some studies have documented that fast training can improve performance, whereas others show quite the opposite.

-On the other hand, Chaouachi, Anis et al. 2009 have shown that fasted state led to lower average power during the 30-second repeated jump test, as well as increased in total fatigue scores (source).
+On the contrary, the review article published in the Journal of Strength and Conditioning Research by Anis Chaouachi, Ph.D., states that fasted state led to lower average power during the 30-second repeated jump test, as well as an increase in total fatigue scores.

-It’s fair to say that doing fasted kettlebell swings can lower your performance, but it will depend on your workout intesnity, exercise type, individual fitness level, as well as exercise duration.
+It’s fair to say that doing fasted kettlebell swings can lower your performance, but it will depend on your workout intensity, exercise type, individual fitness level, as well as exercise duration.